juristr/juristr.github.com/_posts/2013-12-06-nprogress-splash-screen.md

         template: splashHtml
     });

 `splashHtml` is a variable that holds the HTML code shown above.
 Ideally this comes from some templating engine, otherwise simple inline the HTML in your JS code.
-Some CSS to make it pretty...
+Some CSS to make it pretty (and obviously include Bootstrap for some more awesomeness)...

       .splash {
         position:absolute;